bottkars/bottkars.github.io/_posts/2019-08-24-azurestack-loves-concourse-chapter3.md

 The call of the task from the pipline will essetially look like our basic task, just we have to add a parameter and change the name of the taskfile. as this will creat a lot of overhead in the Parameters, we chreate a YAML anchor for our "Standard"  Parameters of the task.

-At the beginning of our04-azcli-pipeline.yml, create the following Anchor:
+At the beginning of our 04-azcli-pipeline.yml, create the following Anchor:
 (it should name your environment, in my case, the asdk, so azurestack_asdk_env)

 ```yml